publiccodenet/jekyll-theme/README.md

 > Main index.md title > grandparent index.md title > parent index.md title

-:warning: Performance hint: The partial needs to find the indexes and titles for every breadcrumb.
+:warning: This will slow down the build as the partial needs to find the indexes and titles for every breadcrumb.
 This will likely add quite a bit of time to the generation of your site.

 ### Metadata